benitomartin/github-issues-multiagent-intelligence/README.md

 kubectl apply -f kubernetes/fastapi-service.yaml
 ```

-These will expose and External IP that can be use to make requests:
+These will expose an External IP that can be used to make requests:

 ```bash
 curl -X POST "http://k8s-myapp-fastapie-96d739e92d-4d28b27c27683b40.elb.eu-central-1.amazonaws.com/process-issue" \